Yao Ming: Beginning years (2002–2005)

-Injury-plagued seasons (2005–2011)
+Career highs and injury-plagued seasons (2005–2011)

-After missing only two games out of 246 in his first three years of NBA play, Yao endured an extended period on the inactive list in his fourth season after developing osteomyelitis in the big toe on his left foot, and surgery was performed on the toe on December 18, 2005.
+After missing only two games out of 246 in his first three years of NBA play, Yao was rewarded with a five-year, $75 million extension during the 2005 offseason.
+However, he endured an extended period on the inactive list in his fourth season after developing osteomyelitis in the big toe on his left foot, and surgery was performed on the toe on December 18, 2005.
 Despite missing 21 games while recovering, Yao again had the most fan votes to start the 2006 NBA All-Star Game.

 In 25 games after the All-Star break, Yao averaged 25.7 points and 11.6 rebounds per game, while shooting 53.7% from the field and 87.8% at the free-throw line.
 His final averages in 57 games were 22.3 points and 10.2 rebounds per game.
 It was the first time that he ended the season with a so-called "20/10" average.
 However, Tracy McGrady played only 47 games in the season, missing time because of back spasms.
 Yao and McGrady played only 31 games together, and the Rockets did not make the playoffs, winning only 34 games.
 With only four games left in the season, Yao suffered another injury in a game against the Utah Jazz on April 10, 2006, which left him with a broken bone in his left foot.
 The injury required six months of rest.

 Early into his fifth season, Yao was injured again, this time breaking his right knee on December 23, 2006, while attempting to block a shot.
 Up to that point he had been averaging 26.8 points, 9.7 rebounds and 2.3 blocks per game, and had been mentioned as an MVP candidate.
 Yao was unable to play in what would have been his fifth All-Star game; he was medically cleared to play on March 4, 2007, after missing 32 games.

 Despite Yao's absence, the Rockets made the playoffs with the home court advantage against the Utah Jazz in the first round.
 The Rockets won the first two games, but then lost four of five games and were eliminated in Game 7 at home; Yao scored 29 points—15 in the fourth quarter.
 Although he averaged 25.1 points and 10.3 rebounds for the series, Yao said afterwards "I didn't do my job".
 At the end of the season, Yao was selected to the All-NBA Second Team for the first time in his career, after being selected to the All-NBA Third Team twice.